 Friday evening we invite your hosts to join us for dinner.
 This is always followed by a program that we hope you can't experience at other places.
 Last year we felt ethical decisions from around the world.
-Note the information regarding our very interesting speaker Izidor Ruckel at the top of this page.
+Note the information regarding our very interesting speaker Izidor Ruckel at the bottom of this page.

 Saturday morning you’re wrapping up with your small groups and then headed home.